auth0/docs/articles/policies/restore-deleted-tenant.md

 A customer may request a tenant restoration if the tenant was deleted by human error and restoration is critical for the continuity of customer's operations.
 Please note that before deleting a tenant, from the Auth0 Dashboard, a warning explains that this cannot be undone.
 However, in some cases we might opt for support this kind of request.

-## Considerations:
+## Considerations

 * We support tenant restoration for all paying customers.

-* Tenant restoration is generally not supported for non-paying customers, but we will evaluate the requests on a case-by-case basis.
-This means that tenant restoration is not guaranteed in this case.
+* Tenant restoration is not supported for non-paying customers.

 * The restoration can take up to seven days, for paying customers.
-For non paying customers, it can take longer and it will be specified if the request is accepted.

 * Tenant restoration will be allowed if the request is made before 20 days have passed from the date the tenant was deleted.

-## How to request:
+## How to request

 * Customers must file a tenant restoration request in writing, via the [Auth0 support center](${env.DOMAIN_URL_SUPPORT}) or via email.